Nesvilab/MSFragger/tutorial_setup_x_forwarding.md

 __For the details of setting up FragPipe itself, please refer to [Setting up FragPipe](https://msfragger.nesvilab.org/tutorial_setup_fragpipe.html).__

 *Disclaimer: different Linux distributions have different ways to install and setup X forwarding.
-This tutorial is based on our limited experience and may not be exactly fit your system.*
+Thus, instructions below may need to be modified for a particular system.*

-### Setup the Linux server
+### Setup the remote Linux server
 1. The server needs to have X window related packages.
 Different distributions have different ways to install those package.
 Following is an example for Ubuntu:
 ```shell
 sudo apt-get update